-The IRB will follow its policies established under the Yommon Rule for deciding whether review of a request for waiver or alteration of author ratio.
-May proceed under either full Board or expedited review procedures.
+The IRB will follow its policies established under the Common Rule for deciding whether review of a request for waiver or alteration of authorization may proceed under either full Board or expedited review procedures.

-2. Criteria for Waiver of Authorizati
+2. Criteria for Waiver of Authorization